Magic Brush: Plot

-He took away his brush and invited a lot of his friends to come to his home and shows them the magic paintbrush.
-He drew a lot of pictures, of which none became real.

-Realizing in anger that the pictures would become real when Ma Liang paints, the emperor orders his men to send for Ma Liang.
-He offers Ma Liang his freedom if he paints a mountain of gold.
-Discovering the emperor's deception, Ma Liang devises a plan to trick the greedy emperor and agrees by telling the emperor to have patience and obey his words.
+The emperor takes the paintbrush and shows it off to his friends, but when he draws pictures with it, they do not become real.
+Realizing in anger that the pictures would only become real when Ma Liang uses the magic paintbrush, the emperor offers Ma Liang his freedom if he paints a mountain of gold for him.
+To defeat the emperor's greed, Ma Liang devises a plan to trick him and agrees, telling the emperor to have patience and obey his words.
 He paints a sea much to the emperor's dismay but Ma Liang assures him that he is trying to make his work impressive.
-After the boy paints a golden mountain in the distance, the emperor was angry and asks him to paint a ship for him and his men to gather the gold.
+After the boy paints a golden mountain in the distance, the impressed emperor orders him to paint a ship for him and his men to gather the gold.

-The emperor and his men hurry aboard the ship.
-When they are at the middle of the sea, the emperor tells Ma Liang to give him wind to increase the ship's speed.
+The emperor and his men hurry aboard the ship and sail towards the golden mountain.
+When they reach the middle of the sea, the emperor tells Ma Liang to paint wind to increase the ship's speed.
 Ma Liang paints a wind cloud and then continues to paint storm clouds.
-A horrified emperor calls out to Ma Liang to ease the weather saying that he and his men and friends would die.
-But Ma Liang defies orders and continued to paint more storm clouds.
-Giant waves crash against the ship and the vessel breaks then sinks, drowning the emperor and his friends.
+The horrified emperor calls out to Ma Liang to ease the weather, saying that he and his men and friends would die.
+But Ma Liang defies his orders and continues to paint more storm clouds.
+Giant waves crash against the ship, and the vessel breaks, sinking and drowning the emperor and his friends.

-Ma Liang goes back to his simple life and lives happily with his family.
-He always becomes ready to help everyone in need.
-Although he continues to do more artworks, he occasionally uses his magic paintbrush.
-Not a single person dared Ma Liang to use his magic brush for evil purposes and greedy wishes.
-So the magic paintbrush was known by everyone.
+Ma Liang returns to his simple, happy life with his family.
+He is always ready to help everyone in need.
+Although he continues to paint more artworks, he only occasionally uses the magic paintbrush.
+Although the magic paintbrush is known by everyone, no one dares Ma Liang to use it for evil or greedy purposes.